 Do you know that your selected budget categories can determine your ability to stick to your simple budget?
 If you have struggled to stick to a budget plan, consider creating three major budget categories.

-But what are the 3 budget categories to create?
+But what are the three budget categories to create?
 You will learn about them in this article.
-So let’s dig in.
+So, let’s dig in.

-Budget categories are essential parts of your budget that help you manage your money.
+Budget categories are essential to your budget and help you manage your money.